falkr/ttm4115/pages/project/index.md

 This work is the basis for the entire course, and it will be delivered in several versions so you get feedback on it also during the semester.

-### Managing Uncertainty is part of your job

-Sooner or later you will feel that our system constraints are ambiguous or vague.
-We don't do this on purpose---we really try to answer any of your questions as good as we can.
-But this is in fact a similar situation that you will experience in a real system development scenario: With many things that are new, there is an element of uncertainty.
-Managing such uncertainty is one of the key skills you should acquire in this course, and the tools we give you are intended to reduce uncertainty step by step.

-### You are the Product Owner

-Often the product owner is external to the development team or company, and is available to answer questions about the product to be built.
-(That doesn't mean that they are always right or have all the answers.)

-In this course, there is no external product owner.
-We could have designed the course like this, but this adds additional complexity and would have come at a cost of reducing some of the other learning goals.

-You are therefore also the product owner, and have to decide which product to build and how it should work at the same time you are developing it.
-That's not a problem, but we have to be aware of this.

-Since you are the product owner, we choose a domain where you have some insights, so that you can answer the most important questions on your own and judge which features to implement and how they make sense.

 ### Theme

 Each year we select a theme for the semester project.
 There are two reasons for this: